U2UTraining/katacoda-scenarios/kubernetes-lab/step5.md

-In this step, you will use a upgrade the version of the image running in your cluster.
+In this step, you will upgrade the version of the image running in your cluster.

 Let's say you have modified some code and pushed a new version to the container registry.
-The next step is to deply that new image to the cluster.
+The next step is to deploy that new image to the cluster.

 This is actually quite easy.
-All you need to is update the deployment and apply those changes.
+All you need to do is update the deployment and apply those changes.

 To see the current image of your pods you can use the **describe** command